-Business strategy in the automobile industry and the auto parts industry
+Business strategy in the automotive industry and the auto parts industry

-It becomes increasingly important for the automobile and auto-parts industries to manufacture competitive automobiles by deploying functions appropriately on a global scale while utilizing resources out of Japan.
+It becomes increasingly important for the automotive and auto-parts industries to manufacture competitive automotives by deploying functions appropriately on a global scale while utilizing resources out of Japan.

-Technology strategies including next-generation automobiles, self-driving and materials
+Technology strategies including next-generation automotives, self-driving and materials

-In order to realize sustainable automobile society, the automobile industry focuses on the development of environmental and safety technologies represented by electric powertrains and self-driving.
-These technologies requiring advanced control technologies will further accelerate computerization and motorization of automobiles.
-At the same time, emergence of new players, for example from the electrical industry, will bring about the "logic of the electronics industry" to the automobile industry such as shorter development cycles and horizontal division of labor (meaning dispersing work tasks to different types of specialists).
+In order to realize sustainable automotive society, the automotive industry focuses on the development of environmental and safety technologies represented by electric powertrains and self-driving.
+These technologies requiring advanced control technologies will further accelerate computerization and motorization of automotives.
+At the same time, emergence of new players, for example from the electrical industry, will bring about the "logic of the electronics industry" to the automotive industry such as shorter development cycles and horizontal division of labor (meaning dispersing work tasks to different types of specialists).
 This will have a great impact on the structure of the industry.

 NRI values the attitude of understanding technologies before speaking about the business.
 For example, for the electric powertrain field, we established the system where we can discuss, review and make proposal in the entire value chain including systems, batteries, components and materials in order to regularly study and analyze the future perspective of powertrain on a global scale, supporting the establishment of clients' visions as well as the formulation of business strategies with the principle of genchi-genbutsu (Go, see & study).